gdg-x/hoverboard/data/sponsorship-prospectus.md

 ### Attendee Profile

-The inaugural FOSS4G SotM Oceania took place in Melbourne in 2018 and was an overwhelming success.
-All tickets were sold out with 248 attendees from 14 countries including many in Oceania, but also further afield from countries such as Canada, the United Kingdom and the United States.
-The backgrounds of attendees also varied and included spatial professionals, software developers, hobbyists, humanitarian workers, and government agencies.
+FOSS4G SotM Oceania 2018 in Melbourne was an overwhelming success:
+- The event sold out with 250 attendees during the conference
+- It represented 14 countries from Oceania and further afield such as Canada, the UK, and the USA
+- Attendees included GIS professionals, developers, hobbyists, humanitarian workers, and government agencies

-Sponsors of FOSS4G SotM Oceania are thus given access to a diverse group that is shaping the direction of open source geospatial software.
-The conference is a healthy balance representing both developers of the software and the end users, though of course many fall into both categories.
+Sponsors of FOSS4G SotM Oceania gain access to a diverse group of people shaping the evolution of open source geospatial software.
+The conference is a healthy mix of both software developers and end users.

-In 2019 we aim to build upon this, broadening the diversity in terms of countries represented and the gender balance.
-We're also creating a more affordable conference ticket tier to include students and non-professional community mappers.

 ### What happens at FOSS4G SotM Oceania?